Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 # PIR Sensors

 After this was done, my supervisor asked me if I was able to extend the functionality of the wheelchair.
-He said it would be nice if there was a colission system where the wheelchair would avoid hitting a wall for example if it got to close.
+He said it would be nice if there was a collision system where the wheelchair would avoid hitting a wall for example if it got to close.
 He said that there are spare PIR sensors that the lab does not use that could be used for the system.

 [Insert PIR Sensor here]

 The PIR sensor that I was given was the [Sharp GP2Y0A21YK0F Analog Distance Sensor.](https://www.pololu.com/file/0J85/gp2y0a21yk0f.pdf) It's an analog infrared proximity sensor that can measure up to 80cm.
 The sensor outputs an analog voltage based on how close an object is to the sensor.
-We can use an equation to convert the voltage to a cm value for the colission system:
+We can use an equation to convert the voltage to a cm value for the collision system:

 [insert measuring chart]